JoeyVay/serverless-resume/README.md

 # Serverless Resume API
-SAM app that uses AWS to host a personal JOSN resume API.
+This is small appliction made using the AWS Serverless Application Model (SAM) to deply and run a serverless API to deliver my personal JOSN resume.

 ## Need to Know:
 ### /template.yaml